Real-World Examples

 Ctrovalidate.addAsyncRule(

-async (val, params, el, signal) => {
+async (value, params, element, signal) => {

-const res = await fetch(`/api/check?q=${val}`, { signal });
+const response = await fetch(`/api/check-username?name=${value}`, {

 },

-'This value is already taken.'
+'This username is already taken.'

 );